Higashi-Ikebukuro runaway car crash: Voluntary surrender of driving licence by the elderly

-The case renewed attention to the problem of crashs being caused by elderly drivers which was a pre-existing topic for several years.
+The case renewed attention to the problem of crashes being caused by elderly drivers which was a pre-existing topic for several years.
 It was reported that in the aftermath of the crash, more elderly people voluntarily surrendered their driver licenses.
 For example, Fuji News Network reported that in the week following the crash, as many as 1,200 people in the Tokyo metropolitan district voluntarily surrendered their licence.
 Following this, it was reported that, according to the Tokyo Metropolitan Police Department, in the half-year following the crash, 42,252 people voluntarily surrendered their driving licence, which was 80% more people than for the same period in the preceding year.
 Iizuka's driving licence was revoked by the Tokyo Metropolitan Public Safety Commission in May 2019.